Do-it-yourselfers inspire hardware renaissance in Silicon Valley

 Kickstarter is another popular venue for makers seeking funding.
 Since the crowdsourcing platform's 2009 launch, more than $116 million has been raised for more than 1,400 technology-related projects, of which the majority have been hardware gadgets.

 Eric Migicovsky cobbled together a prototype of his Pebble smartwatch using an Arduino board and an old cellphone screen.
-Released in 2013, Pebble devices helped set the tone in an emerging smartwatch category and competes with products from tech heavyweights like Samsung Electronics and Qualcomm, and it raised over $10 million on Kickstarter.
+Released in 2013, Pebble devices helped set the tone in an emerging smartwatch category and competes with products from tech heavyweights like Samsung Electronics (005930.KS) and Qualcomm (QCOM.O), and it raised over $10 million on Kickstarter.

 Kickstarter funders also backed Oculus Rift.

-Semiconductor companies including Atmel, ARM Holdings and Intel Corp now sponsor maker events and workshops, hoping perhaps to happen upon the next Steve Jobs.
+Semiconductor companies including Atmel ATML.O, ARM Holdings ARM.L and Intel Corp (INTC.O) now sponsor maker events and workshops, hoping perhaps to happen upon the next Steve Jobs.

 Even the White House is planning its own maker-meetup this year.
 It wants public schools to create more hackerspaces, and for universities to let students submit maker projects as part of their applications, like the Massachusetts Institute of Technology started doing last year.

-Products of the do-it-yourself movement - better 3D printing, laser cutters, water jets and other tools - will help the United States safeguard and extend its lead in advanced manufacturing, said Christine Furstoss, who is in charge of manufacturing R&D at General Electric.
+Products of the do-it-yourself movement - better 3D printing, laser cutters, water jets and other tools - will help the United States safeguard and extend its lead in advanced manufacturing, said Christine Furstoss, who is in charge of manufacturing R&D at General Electric (GE.N).

 "We're proud of our manufacturing heritage, but we don't invent everything," Furstoss said of GE, which has opened some of its patent catalog, including technology for cooling jets and computerized scooters, to inventors.
 "The spirit and tools of the maker movement are something we want to engage with."